 In addition to setting mimimum requirements for preceptor qualification, NARM has specific policies that preceptors and applicants must follow while documenting knowledge and skills.

-A preceptor for a NARM Entry-Level PEP applicant must be credentialed as a Certified Professional Midwife (CPM), Certified Nurse Midwife (CNM), or Licensed Midwife.
-The preceptor must have an additional three (3) years of experience or 50 births, including ten (10) continuity of care births beyond the experience requirements for CPM certification.
-Preceptors must have attended at least 10 births in the last 3 years.
+A preceptor for a NARM PEP applicant must be credentialed as a Certified Professional Midwife (CPM), Certified Nurse Midwife (CNM), Certified Midwife (CM), or Licensed Midwife who has an additional three years of experience or 50 primary/co-primary births.
+All preceptors must have an additional ten (10) continuity of care births beyond the primary birth experience requirements for CPM certification.
+Preceptors must have attended at least 10 out-of-hospital births in the last 3 years.

 The preceptor privileges of some midwives have been revoked.
 It is the student’s responsibility to verify their preceptor’s status by asking their preceptor or contacting NARM.

 The following is a list of policies and requirements for preceptors and CPM applicants:

 - A preceptor for a NARM PEP applicant must be credentialed as a Certified Professional Midwife (CPM), Certified Nurse Midwife (CNM), Certified Midwife (CM), or Licensed Midwife who has an additional three years of experience or 50 primary/co-primary births.
 All preceptors must have an additional ten (10) continuity of care births beyond the primary birth experience requirements for CPM certification.
 Preceptors must have attended at least 10 out-of-hospital births in the last 3 years.
 The preceptor privileges of some midwives have been revoked.
 It is the student’s responsibility to verify the preceptor’s status by asking his/her preceptor or contacting NARM.